 Carnival Cruise Line

-• A corkage fee ($15) will apply if the wine or champagne is consumed in the main dining room, specialty restaurant, or bar onboard.
+- Guests will be charged a $15 corkage fee if they consume wine or champagne in the main dining room, specialty restaurant, or onboard bar.

 Royal Caribbean

-• Guests (21 and older) may bring one 750ml bottle of wine or champagne per person at embarkation.
-Boxed wine and other containers are prohibited.
+- Guests (21 and older) may bring one 750ml bottle of wine or champagne per person at embarkation.
+The cruise line prohibits boxed wine and other containers.
 These must be in your carry-on luggage.

 Norwegian Cruise Line